FOR PART ONE CLICK HERE

 Erik proceeds to demonstrate that, despite any truth to what T’Challa is saying, one violent assassin can kill a score of statesmen, nullifying their life’s work.
 In terms of brute force the Black Panther still cannot overcome Killmonger, who – despite the longer struggle – once again overpowers T’Challa and announces he is about to break his spine.

 Though this tableau would seem to invalidate every point the Black Panther just made in his rhetorical exchange with Killmonger, the author Don McGregor is merely setting us up for the thematic punchline:

 So T’Challa can’t best Killmonger in terms of physical strength or fighting prowess … So what?
-To use a grandly inappropriate comparison, would it really matter if Jefferson Davis could beat Abraham Lincoln in a fistfight?
-Or if Adolf Hitler could just overturn Franklin Roosevelt’s wheelchair and kick the life out of him?
+To use a grandly inappropriate comparison, would it have made Abraham Lincoln wrong if Jefferson Davis could beat Lincoln in a fistfight?
+Or would it have made Franklin Roosevelt wrong if Adolf Hitler could just overturn Roosevelt’s wheelchair and kick the life out of him?

 Back in Serpent Valley in part Nine I pointed out the metaphorical setup for this moment.
 Killmonger would not even let Tayette spend the brief moment it would have taken to save the life of a bird jeopardized by their military campaign.
 As Killmonger pithily stated “If we were to waste time helping every weaker creature we encountered on our path to greatness we would never reach our destination.”